 Slope stability of the subject site was not assessed as part of this geological hazard assessment.
-The subject site was observed to be gently sloping to the west toward a nearby drainage (Plate 2 Topographic Map).
+The subject site was observed to be moderately to steeply sloping to the south toward a nearby drainage (Plate 2 Topographic Map).
 The possibility that development of the site could negatively affect slope stability within the subject site is increased if development is planned for areas of the site with slopes steeper than approximately 3 horizontal: 1 vertical.
-It should be noted that grading or development adjacent to the subject site could potentially impact the stability of the area within the subject site and assessment of that hazard is out of the scope of this assessment.
-Again, given the potential landslide deposits mapped within the vicinity of the subject site and the volume of planned development, GeoStrata recommends that a geotechnical report including a slope stability assessment be compiled prior to any development within the subject site.
+It should be noted that grading or development adjacent to the subject site could potentially impact the stability of the area within the subject site and is out of the scope of this assessment.
+Due to the presence of mapped landslide deposits near the subject site and the steep grade observed within the subject site, GeoStrata recommends that a geotechnical report that evaluates the slope stability within the subject site is conducted prior to any development and the recommendations contained in the geotechnical report be followed as a part of the grading and drainage design for the lot.

 - Shallow groundwater hazard within the subject site was not assessed as part of this study.
-Seasonal fluctuations in precipitation, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
-Since shallow groundwater was not assessed as part of this study, a separate geotechnical study including subsurface exploration would be needed to assess this hazard. - Problem soils hazard within the subject site was not assessed as part of this study.
-Based on our review of published geologic maps and our field observations, the subject site is underlain by gravel and cobbles in a matrix of silt and sand.
+Seasonal fluctuations in precipitation, rapid snowmelt, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
+A trench was excavated within the subject site and to a depth of approximately 9 feet below existing grade.
+No water was observed at the time of our site visit.
+Groundwater potential will be evaluated and discussed further in the geotechnical study compiled for the subject site. - Problem soils hazard within the subject site was not assessed as part of this study.
+The subject site is underlain by gravel, cobbles and boulders in a matrix of silt and sand.
 No laboratory testing was performed on these soils as part of this study and therefore this hazard was not assessed as part of this study.
-A geotechnical study will need to be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading. - The radon gas hazard is out of the scope of this study.
+A geotechnical study will be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading. - The radon gas hazard is out of the scope of this study.
 No published data that covers the area of the subject sites currently exists.
 Indoor testing following construction is recommended for determining radon gas levels and mitigation methods needed.